PioneersHub/participation_certificate/docs/index.md

 # 🎨 Design & 🚢 Ship 📜 PDFs

-Certificate of Participation: Create thousands of signed, secure PDFs that easy to validate.
+Create signed, secure PDFs easy to validate.

 This is a boilerplate repository.